links to Federal and state court decisions relating to takings, exactions and impact fees

 Beaumont participated in countywide Transportation Uniform Mitigation Fee program.
-County prioritized projects and cities collected fee and remited to county.
-City collected fees and spent funds on eligible projects rather than remit to county.
+County prioritized projects and cities collected fee and remitted to county.
+City collected fees and spent funds on projects rather than remit to county.
 County sued.
 Superior court ruled for city.

 Bullock v.
 City of Ashland (OR/2011)